cobyj33/tmedia/doc/dev/tui_design.md

 This was the original first design document for the tmedia player tui.
 I decided to add it to source control just as a way to document how the screen behaves.
-It's not completely accurate to how the screen is actually implemented, but most of the same elements are still present.
+**It's not completely accurate to how the screen is actually implemented**, but most of the same elements are still present.

 ```txt
 Some General Ideas